dan-at-nephtek/flux-fleet-repo/README.md

 To add a new cluster:

-# Create a Personal Access Token in Githup
+# Create a Personal Access Token in Github
 ## Use classic PAT, select "public_repo" (or "repo" if accessing private repositories)
 # Select a fleet repository.
 Consider cloning from https://github.com/dan-at-nephtek/flux-fleet-repo
 # Use `flux bootstrap` to bootstrap the cluster into the git repository: